 Phylum Species Notes

-Corals 1 Zaphrentites spinulosa (Edwards & Haime) and, noted by myself and others, Amplexus geniculatus (Worthen)
+Corals 2 Zaphrentites spinulosa (Edwards & Haime); myself and others have noted, Amplexus geniculatus (Worthen)

-Echinoderms 55 22 Pentremites blastoids, over-split according to the late Dr. Alan Horowitz (pers. com.)
+Echinoderms 55 22 Pentremites blastoids, considerable over-splitting by 20th century paleontologists, according to the late Dr. Alan Horowitz (through personal correspondence).

 Arthropods 11 One species of trilobite, rest ostracods